 To support the development of Solutions Journalism in Central Europe, Transitions, in cooperation with local partners, regularly opens micro-grant calls in the countries of the region.
 This support is designed for journalists (including freelancers) who want to do rigorous reporting and bring inspiration from other places that are facing similar social challenges to their communities to help them respond to their problems.

 In addition to financial support, we also offer mentoring during the entire production of the article to achieve the highest possible quality.
 Participation in a practical SJ workshop or in a webinar by the Solutions Journalism Network (duration of approximately 2 hours) is a condition to receive a grant.

 Each proposal should meet the following principles:

 - It relies on data and research

-- It examines how local communities, public administrations, politicians and institutions in other places deal with a particular social problem
+- It examines how local communities, the public administration, politicians, and institutions in other places deal with a particular social problem

 - It uses creative ways to spread the story once it is published/aired.